ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 assert do.qua
 ```

 Make sure to understand what exactly is happening at every step in the snippet above.
 Since *everything is an object*, this method can be attached to anything!
+Notice, how the call to `self.dictionary` does not go through `__getattr__`, because the field is defined on the object in the constructor.

 This might seem like an awful idea.
 Usually, property access is an operation that doesn't mutate anything.
 It might feel like nothing is sacred anymore and you can't trust a single line of code.
 That is to some extent true, you can realistically even hide a full-on database call behind the `__getattr__`.
 However, being horryfing doesn't stop it from being useful.

 Firstly, you can imagine the example above to be a good tool when dealing with JSON data.
 Sure, a typed model class is better, but it just always is.
 If that's your only point, go use a type-checked language.
 For everyone who stayed,
-the class above was deemed useful enough to [be the standard library](https://docs.python.org/3/library/types.html#types.SimpleNamespace)!
+the class above was deemed useful enough to [be in the standard library](https://docs.python.org/3/library/types.html#types.SimpleNamespace)!

 Secondly, keep reading, let me cook.